 Currently, hundreds of drugs, drug combinations and targeted agents are used to treat cancer patients.
 With so many choices, how does your oncologist decide which ones are right for you?
 Generally, doctors use established regimens developed through randomized clinical trials to prescribe chemotherapeutic agents.
 These regimens are average solutions for the “average” patient.
 Regrettably, average treatments provide average outcomes, with the majority of patients failing to show significant improvement from these protocols.

 Cancer is an individual disease, as unique as your fingerprint.

-One way to help identify the best treatment option for you is to submit a living sample of your tumor for a chemosensitivity test.
+One way to help identify the best treatment option for you is to submit a living sample of your tumor for a 3D functional profile.
 By having your living cells analyzed in the laboratory, you gain peace-of-mind knowing that your cancer has been exposed to many different chemotherapy drugs/combinations outside of your body (ex vivo), to identify the most effective, least toxic regimen based on your unique tumor biology.

 Since the earliest introduction of cytotoxic chemotherapy, researchers have pursued laboratory techniques designed to match patients to available drugs.
 Most of the work, published through the 1980s, reflected the prevailing view that cancer cells grew more rapidly than normal cells; hence the way to treat malignant cells was to stop their growth.